foreverXZC/terraform-azurerm-mysql/README.md

 # terraform-azurerm-mysql

+## Create a MySQL Database

-Terraform module creating a MySQL Database on azure
+This Terraform module creates a basic MySQL Database on Azure.